André Theuriet: Life

-Theuriet received during 1890 the prix Vitet from the Académie française, of which he became a member during 1896.
-He died on 23 April 1907, and was succeeded at the Academy by Jean Richepin.
+Theuriet received the prix Vitet from the Académie Française in 1890, of which he became a member during 1896.
+He died on 23 April 1907, and was succeeded at the academy by Jean Richepin.

 He was made a Chevalier de la Légion d'honneur during 1879, and was made an Officier de la Légion d'honneur during 1895.

 His grandson André Theuriet became a versatile sportsman mostly known as an international rugby union player and swimmer.